Against Volume

 It costs time.
 It demands that we care, that we slow down and seek depth.

-I hinted at the problem in my “Boom” intro: the world we currently live in does not really want us to hit the pause button, to think, to dig deep.
+But the world we currently live in does not really want us to hit the pause button.
 It will spin harder and do whatever it can to keep us dizzy and distracted.

 But if we can resist that pull, if we can carve out some time and mental space to think, and aim for thought kinship first?

-We will find the leverage we need to start building on our own terms.
+We may find the leverage we need to start building on our own terms.